 Library.
 It was for Mr. Frank Ridley I wrote the poem.

-anniversary of Bishop Nicholas Ridley’s death by burning at the stake, for heresy, Mr. Frank Ridley
+of Bishop Nicholas Ridley’s death by burning at the stake, for heresy, Mr. Frank Ridley expressed

-expressed the desire to have one of the poets in the group write a poem about Bishop Nicholas
+the desire to have one of the poets in the group write a poem about Bishop Nicholas Ridley.
+I

-Ridley.
-I decided I would be one of the poets to do so.
-Little did I know what I had gotten myself
+decided I would be one of the poets to do so.
+Little did I know what I had gotten myself into, and

-into, and the group didn’t realize how seriously I would take the task.
-The first thing I had to do
+the group didn’t realize how seriously I would take the task.
+The first thing I had to do was to find

 have, and that Ridley’s faith in his God never faltered throughout the entire agonizing event.